Orca85/Terminal-Control-Spotify/README.md

+I build tools and apps in my spare time.
+If you'd like to support future updates, you're welcome to buy me a coffee — totally up to you. https://buymeacoffee.com/orca85

 # Spotify CLI for PowerShell - Advanced Edition

 A comprehensive command-line interface for controlling Spotify playback directly from PowerShell with advanced features including interactive navigation, smart playlist management, cross-platform compatibility, and enhanced user experience.